Anti-racism: Interwar period: Racial Equality Proposal

 Australian Prime Minister Billy Hughes clarified his opposition and announced at a meeting that "ninety-five out of one hundred Australians rejected the very idea of equality.
 Hughes had entered politics as a trade unionist and, like most others in the working class, was very strongly opposed to Asian immigration to Australia.
 (The exclusion of Asian immigration was a popular cause with unions in Canada, the US, Australia, and New Zealand in the early 20th century.)

-The Chinese delegation, which was otherwise at daggers drawn with the Japanese over the question of the former German colony of Tsingtao and the rest of the German concessions in Shandong Province, also said that it would support the clause.
-However, one Chinese diplomat said at the time that the Shandong question was far more important to his government than the clause.
+The Chinese delegation, which was otherwise at daggers drawn with the Japanese over the question of the former German colony of Qingdao and the rest of the German concessions in Shandong Province, also said that it would support the clause.
+One contemporary Chinese diplomat said the Shandong question was far more important to his government than the clause.
 British Prime Minister David Lloyd George found himself in an awkward situation since Britain had signed an alliance with Japan in 1902, but he also wanted to hold the British Empire's delegation together.

 Although the proposal received a majority (11 out of 16) of votes, the proposal was still problematic for the segregationist US President Woodrow Wilson, who needed the votes of segregationist Southern Democrats to succeed in getting the votes needed for the US Senate to ratify the treaty.
-Strong opposition from the British Empire delegations gave him a pretext to reject the proposal.
+Strong opposition from the British Empire delegation gave him a pretext to reject the proposal.
 Hughes and Joseph Cook vigorously opposed it as it undermined the White Australia policy.

-Mid-century revival in the United States
+Mid-century American revival

 Opposition to racism revived in the 1920s and 1930s.
 At that time, anthropologists such as Franz Boas, Ruth Benedict, Margaret Mead, and Ashley Montagu argued for the equality of humans across races and cultures.
 Eleanor Roosevelt was a very visible advocate for minority rights during this period.
 Anti-capitalist organizations like the Industrial Workers of the World, which gained popularity during 1905–1926, were explicitly egalitarian.

 In the 1940s Springfield, Massachusetts, invoked The Springfield Plan to include all persons in the community.

 Beginning with the Harlem Renaissance and continuing into the 1960s, many African-American writers argued forcefully against racism.

 1960s expansion

-The struggles against racial segregation in the United States and South African apartheid saw increased articulation of ideas opposed to racism of all kinds.
+The struggles against racial segregation in the United States and South African apartheid including Sharpeville massacre saw increased articulation of ideas opposed to racism of all kinds.

 During the Civil Rights Movement, Jim Crow laws were repealed in the South and blacks finally re-won the right to vote in Southern states.
 Dr. Martin Luther King Jr. was an influential force, and his "I Have a Dream" speech is a condensation of his egalitarian ideology.

 21st century

-Mass mobilization around the Black Lives Matter movement have sparked a renewed interest in antiracism in the U.S. Mass movement organizing has also been accompanied by academic efforts to foreground research regarding antiracism in politics, criminal justice reform, inclusion in higher education, and workplace antiracism.
+Mass mobilization around the Black Lives Matter movement have sparked a renewed interest in anti-racism in the U.S. Mass movement organizing has also been accompanied by academic efforts to foreground research regarding anti-racism in politics, criminal justice reform, inclusion in higher education, and workplace anti-racism.